-If you die before starting a pension from this plan and you have not already withdrawn your benefit, the plan will pay a monthly benefit to your spouse, commencing immediately, for the remainder of his or her lifetime, equal to 60% of the monthly pension benefit which you had accumulated by the time of your death.
-Since this pension starts immediately it is often larger than the amount a member would have received if alive.
-If that is not the case, if the value of the death benefit pension to your spouse is less than the commuted value of your benefit at the date of your death, your spouse will receive an additional amount so that the death benefit is as large as if you were alive and had withdrawn your benefit.
+If you die before starting a pension from this plan and you have not already withdrawn your benefit, the plan will pay a monthly benefit to your spouse, commencing immediately, for the remainder of their lifetime.
+This death benefit will be equal to at least 60% of the monthly pension benefit which you had accumulated by the time of your death.
+In the event that the value of your pension will provide a monthly benefit larger than 60% of the monthly pension benefit you had accumulated your spouse will receive an additional amount so that the value of the death benefit is at least equal to the value of the benefit you had accumulated.